 Before your team returns to travel, we recommend resetting expectations around the latest changes with your road warriors.
 To ensure your travellers are prepared, we’ve compiled the following list of traveller tips to share:

-- Book yourtravel as far in advance as possible.
+- Plan further ahead: Book yourtravel as far in advance as possible.
 Consider selecting early-morning flights, as they tend to delay less often.
 If you are travelling to attend an important meeting or event, consider planning to arrive a day earlier.

-- If your passport is approaching a renewal date, start the renewal process right away due to reported delays in passport administration.
+- Renew passports earlier: If your passport is approaching a renewal date, start the renewal process right away due to reported delays in passport administration.
 However, some programs have extended their validity periods to buffer the backlogs.
 Invest in Nexus, TSA PreCheck, or Global Entry to expedite the security clearance process.

-- Check to make sure your travel profile is correct and up to date.
+- Prior to booking, review your travel profile: Check to make sure your travel profile is correct and up to date.
 Make sure your frequent flyer and guest numbers are complete and accurate, your credit card information is valid, and your passport is current.

-- By using your OBT to book your travel, you can avoid extended service call times.
+- Use your online booking tool (OBT) to book travel: By using your OBT to book your travel, you can avoid extended service call times.

-- This will present a better chance to make your connecting flight should there be a delay in your previous flight.
+- At the time of booking, consider extending connecting times: This will present a better chance to make your connecting flight should there be a delay in your previous flight.

-- Due to high congestion and reported full lots at most airports, leave early, and if possible, plan a drop-off by someone you know or arrange a taxi or Uber.
+- Plan alternative methods of transportation to and from the airport: Due to high congestion and reported full lots at most airports, leave early, and if possible, plan a drop-off by someone you know or arrange a taxi or Uber.
 Pre-book transportation in advance.

 Prepare for Growth Ahead